APNIC-Labs/draft-kskroll-sentinel/README.md

    A Vnew response pattern says that the nominated key is trusted by the resolver and has been loaded into its local trusted key stash.
-A Vleg response pattern says that the nominated key is not yet trusted by the resolver in its own right.
+A Vold response pattern says that the nominated key is not yet trusted by the resolver in its own right.
 A Vleg response is indeterminate, and a nonV response indicates that the resolver does not perform DNSSEC validation.